nlxdodge/portfolio/source/_works/keydungeon.md

 Keydungeon was one of my first finished projects, it's a password manager that I wrote myself.
 So it's not as secure as possible.
 But I wanted to give it a try anyways.

-This project was also made in the second year of internship I have ever done at an IT-company.
-And the language and implementation shows is age.
-Because it was written in PHP and SCSS.
+This project was made in the second year of internship I have ever done at an IT-company and the implementation shows is age.
+Mainly because I didn't use any components and wrote everything myself.

-While SCSS/SASS is somewhat old now.
-It was already in the time I used it for my internship.
-However, the company just switched to using SCSS.
-So I got to learn it as well.
-Which was quite the experience, programming in CSS.
+While you could argue if PHP is a good language or not fully depends on what value you can give it.
+For me at the time it worked great, I had the knowledge to make something from scratch with some additional help from the internet.

-Here is a short example of the code I have written in SCSS (Most people that used SCSS would already know what I did here, but I'ill explain it anyways).
+Before I ever wrote a lot of CSS I would never have though to use variables.
+So the company I worked for in the time switch to SCSS instead.
+There I learned how to write and use SCSS, but also apply it in my own projects.

-First I have split most of the CSS in smaller components, such as fonts in this example.
+With this small example you can already see some usefull things in SCSS.
 ```scss
 @import "_font.scss";